Turmeric for Hormonal Acne: Natural Treatment Guide

 • Picking or squeezing cysts (spreads bacteria, causes scars)

-• Underlying conditions (PCOS, thyroid issues) requiring medical treatment
+• Underlying conditions (PCOS, thyroid issues) needing medical care

 • Certain medications (hormonal birth control changes, steroids)